awsdocs/aws-greengrass-developer-guide/doc_source/secrets-console.md

-# How To Create a Secret Resource \(Console\)<a name="secrets-console"></a>
+# How to create a secret resource \(console\)<a name="secrets-console"></a>

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.

 This tutorial shows how to use the AWS Management Console to add a *secret resource* to a Greengrass group\.
 A secret resource is a reference to a secret from AWS Secrets Manager\.
-For more information, see [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.
+For more information, see [Deploy secrets to the AWS IoT Greengrass core](secrets.md)\.

 On the AWS IoT Greengrass core device, connectors and Lambda functions can use the secret resource to authenticate with services and applications, without hard\-coding passwords, tokens, or other credentials\.